 - Layout elements are another way to apply a certain style of layout to a specific post, page, or parts of your site.
 We’ve glanced this earlier in the Layout Control section; this is the third way of controlling your layout.

 Every element has a display rule that you can configure.
-In order for your elements to work or display anywhere, you must set conditions on the display rule.
+For your elements to work or display anywhere, you must set conditions on the display rule.

 You can select to display an element on your entire site or only on specific pages, posts, categories, tags, etc.